 Date:

 Dear

-04 Referral Review as the results and ing.
-It will be he evaluation ofild has special needs.
-Yo and will be u are encouraged to
+meeting to discu 04 Referral Review ss the results and ing.
+It will be hel Team is completing its evaluation of and will be to determine if your child has special needs.
+You are encouraged to d at:

 Date: Time: Location:

-group, a member of ay attend the meeting and sh.
-If your child is a mem d help with the decision-m
+group, a member o the meeting if you wish.
+If your child is a member of a minority y attend the meeting and help with the decision-making process.
+The al Review Team:

 Name Title

+-

+-
-represented by so omeone who is know ledgeable about your chil f your child.
-Each will at ld and the evaluation whic an contribute to the decis ch was done.
-Those

-If you have any o questions, please contact me at ·
+represented by s omeone who is knowl ved in the evaluation of your child.
+Each will attend the meeting or be edgeable about your child and the evaluation which was done.
+Those the meeting, as they can contribute to the decision-making process.
+If you have any questions, please c ontact me at Name Title Location

-Name Title

-Location